 Urgent Care Errors

-Urgent care facilities are designed to help treat patients who need immediate care, but the situation is not serious enough to need to visit the emergency room.
-Since they began in the 1970s, over 100,000 of these facilities have opened across the country.
+Urgent care facilities are designed to help treat patients who need immediate care, but whose situation is not serious enough for the emergency room.
+Since urgent care centers first began in the 1970s, over 100,000 facilities have opened across the country.
 The fact that over half of all medical malpractice lawsuits were directed towards outpatient care facilities shows that this is a serious issue.